LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Related Work

-Existing \ac{M3D} methods can be broadly grouped into three categories.
-The first uses extra data, such as LiDAR~\cite{mononerd,occupancym3d,cmkd,CaDDN,add,3dmood}, object shape cues~\cite{dcd,autoshape}, temporal consistency~\cite{tempm3d}, ground planes~\cite{cobev,mose}, or stereo images~\cite{monosg}, during training to compensate for sparse 3D box supervision.
-The dependency on additional data limits applicability to real-world applications where these modalities are unavailable, \eg, LiDAR is not present in certain traffic~\cite{roscenes,cityflow} or drone~\cite{cdrone,dsc3d} views.
-The second family injects geometric constraints to regularize depth.
-A common assumption is that the apparent 2D height of an object is inversely proportional to its depth, which yields a scale prior by relating the estimated 3D height to the 2D height.
-Those methods~\cite{monocd,MoGDE,monouni,monodgp} encode variants of these priors.
-However, these constraints largely hold under car-view settings with near-zero roll and pitch but will restrict deployment to forward-facing automotive cameras~\cite{cdrone,roscenes,rope3d}.
-The third family relies only on 3D bounding boxes for supervision without auxiliary modalities or hard-coded priors~\cite{monolss,monomae,gate3d,QD3DT,cc3dt}.
-We focus on this category of models to maximize applicability across camera viewpoints and datasets.
-Our approach naturally fits this family because it allows for full flexibility with respect to object orientation, explicitly supporting arbitrary $SO(3)$ rotations rather than being constrained by viewpoint-specific priors like the inverse 2D height-depth relationship.
+Existing M3D methods can be broadly grouped into \emph{three} categories.
+The \emph{first} uses extra data, such as LiDAR~\cite{mononerd,occupancym3d,cmkd,CaDDN,add,3dmood}, object shape cues~\cite{dcd,autoshape}, temporal consistency~\cite{tempm3d}, ground planes~\cite{cobev,mose}, or stereo images~\cite{monosg}, during training to compensate for sparse 3D box supervision.
+The dependency on additional data limits the applicability to real-world scenarios where these modalities are unavailable, \eg, LiDAR is unavailable in certain traffic~\cite{roscenes,cityflow} or drone~\cite{cdrone,dsc3d} scenarios.
+While LiDAR is often used to aid the annotation process, recent work removed LiDAR entirely from the M3D annotation pipeline~\cite{dsc3d}.
+The \emph{second} category of M3D models injects geometric constraints to regularize depth~\cite{monocd,MoGDE,monouni,monodgp,gupnet,monoflex,monodde}.
+A common assumption is that the apparent 2D height of an object is inversely proportional to its depth, which yields a scale prior by relating the estimated 3D height to the 2D height~\cite{monoflex,gupnet}.
+Current approaches~\cite{monocd,MoGDE,monouni,monodgp} encode variants of perspective geometric priors.
+These assumptions largely hold under car-view settings with near-zero roll and pitch but break for different viewpoints, restricting deployment to forward-facing automotive cameras~\cite{cdrone,roscenes,rope3d}.
+The \emph{third} category relies only on 3D bounding boxes for supervision without auxiliary modalities or hard-coded priors~\cite{monolss,monomae,gate3d,QD3DT,cc3dt}.
+We focus on this category of models, maximizing applicability across camera viewpoints and datasets.
+Our approach fits this family, as it allows full flexibility with respect to object orientation, explicitly supporting arbitrary $\operatorname{SO}(3)$ rotations rather than being constrained by viewpoint-specific priors like the inverse height-depth consistency.